CrimsonTome/simply-present/README.md

 It is recommended to run your changes through a linter such as pylint.
 Code in this repository is linted with pylint (from the Official python extension) and formatted with Black.
 You can run it with `black src/` to format your code.

+## Known issues and limitations

+- Custom fronts are not supported yet.
+- If the first fronter in the list does not have an avatar the application will use an empty avatar.

 ## License

 Simply-Present is licensed under the MIT license.
 The full license text is included in the [LICENSE](LICENSE) file in this repository.
 Tldr legal have a [great summary](https://www.tldrlegal.com/license/mit-license) of the license if you're interested.